litetokens/litetokens-web/README.md

 ```
 #### Note:

-For testing TronWeb API functions, it would be best to setup a private network on your local machine using the <a href="https://developers.tron.network/docs/getting-started-1" target="_blank">TRON Docker Quickstart guide</a>.
+For testing LitetokensWeb API functions, it would be best to setup a private network on your local machine using the <a href="https://developers.tron.network/docs/getting-started-1" target="_blank">TRON Docker Quickstart guide</a>.
 The Docker guide sets up a Full Node, Solidity Node, and Event Server on your machine.
-You can then deploy smart contracts on your network and interact with them via TronWeb.
-If you wish to test TronWeb with other users, it would be best to deploy your contracts/DApps on the Shasta test network and interact from there.
+You can then deploy smart contracts on your network and interact with them via LitetokensWeb.
+If you wish to test LitetokensWeb with other users, it would be best to deploy your contracts/DApps on the Shasta test network and interact from there.